Fancy buying that colorful plastic water bottle that looks so awesome? I suggest you think twice.

 What can be done to reduce BPA exposure:

 - Create cleaner environment for yourself and your family.
-Get rid of plastic containers and swap them for porcelain, stainless steel, clay and glass containers for food and beverages.
+Get rid of plastic containers and swap them for porcelain, copper, stainless steel, clay and glass containers for food and beverages.

 - If there’s no way around plastic or you haven’t found a suitable replacement, at least try buying products with ‘BPA-free’ label, i.e. plastic that doesn’t contain BPA chemical.
 BPA-free products are trending, so they are not hard to come by.